apache/yetus/asf-site-src/source/documentation/latest/precommit-basic.md

 # Purpose

-As part of Hadoop's commit process, all patches to the source base go through a precommit test that does some (relatively) light checking to make sure the proposed change does not break unit tests and/or passes some other prerequisites such as code formatting guidelines.
+As part of Apache Hadoop's commit process, all patches to the source base go through a precommit test that does some (relatively) light checking to make sure the proposed change does not break unit tests and/or passes some other prerequisites such as code formatting guidelines.
 This is meant as a preliminary check for committers so that the basic patch is in a known state and for contributors to know if they have followed the project's guidelines.
-This check, called test-patch, may also be used by individual developers to verify a patch prior to sending to the Hadoop QA systems.
+This check, called test-patch, along with a helper program, called smart-apply-patch, may also be used by individual developers to verify a patch prior to sending to the Apache Hadoop QA systems.

-Other projects have adopted a similar methodology after seeing great success in the Hadoop model.
-Some have even gone as far as forking Hadoop's precommit code and modifying it to meet their project's needs.
+Other projects have adopted a similar methodology after seeing great success in the Apache Hadoop model.
+Some have even gone as far as forking Apache Hadoop's precommit code and modifying it to meet their project's needs.

-This is a modification to Hadoop's version of test-patch so that we may bring together all of these forks under a common code base to help the community as a whole.
+One of the key facets of Apache Yetus is to bring together all of these forks under a common code base to help software development as a whole.

 # Pre-requisites